 I really admire what the people of Lucban in Quezon did.
 They have banned the use of plastics and they are now using paper bags.
 Why can’t all cities emulate this?
 I do not know if Palawan has already banned the use of plastics.
 I think it is about time they do so and I hope the rest of our tourist destinations follow suit.

 Perhaps, the “nearest” tourist destination from Manila is Subic, Zambales.
-It is accesible via the NLEX and the SCTEX after a three (3) hours drive from Manila.
-In Subic one can enjoy activities such as the treetop adventure, the Zoobic Zafari and the ocean adventure.
+It is accessible via the NLEX and the SCTEX after a three (3) hours drive from Manila.
+In Subic one can enjoy activities such as the treetop adventure, the Zoobic Safari and the ocean adventure.
 There is trekking, swimming, hiking, biking and several things to do “inside Subic”.
-When I say “inside Subic”, I am referring to the former american military base.
-Shopping is also a treat at its Duty Free Shops.
+When I say “inside Subic”, I am referring to the former American military base.
+Shopping is also a treat at its Duty-Free Shops.
 After this daytime actions, everyone can head to Magsaysay Avenue In Olongapo to enjoy the nightlife.
-It is just a few minutes drive from the main gate.
+It is just a few minutes drives from the main gate.